Topological Graphic Passwords And Their Matchings Towards Cryptography: Introduction

 \subsection{Examples}

-Matching phenomenon are popular and exist almost where of the world, such as black and white, more and less, men and women, rich and poor, public and private, and even mathematics, also, is the matching of space structure and quantity.
+Matching phenomena are popular and exist almost every where of the world, such as black and white, more and less, men and women, rich and poor, public and private, and even mathematics, also, is the matching of space structure and quantity.
 Matching is not a connection between two different things, but also connections of one-more things and more-more things.
 Matching is not a simple combination of two or more things, but a combination with restrictive conditions.
 Here, our matchings belong to mathematics and cryptograph.

-In cryptography we can consider a public key and a private key form an \emph{authentication matching}.
+In cryptography we can consider that a public key and a private key form an \emph{authentication matching}.
 Sometimes, people want one public key vs two or more private keys.
 In \cite{Wang-Xu-Yao-2016} and \cite{Wang-Xu-Yao-Key-models-Lock-models-2016}, the authors have listed many advantages of Topsnut-gpws.
-One advantage of Topsnut-gpws is that Topsnut-gpws can produce easily text-based passwords with longer byte as we desired.
+One advantage of Topsnut-gpws is that Topsnut-gpws can produce easily text-based passwords with longer bytes as longer as desired.
 However, we cannot reconstruct the origin Topsnut-gpws from the text-based passwords made by them.
-This irreversibility also appears in Hash algorithm that is a one-way encryption system, that is, only encryption process, no decryption process.
+This irreversibility also appears in Hash algorithm that is a one-way encryption system, that is, only encryption procedure, no decryption procedure.